BOOK YOUR GETAWAY TODAY

 Their location made them and their livelihood especially vulnerable, so early in 1783, two brothers, Thomas and Seth Jenkins, representing an association of men involved in maritime commerce, set out to find and purchase a safe harbor where they could relocate their families and their ships.

-Sailing up the Hudson, they found what they were looking for about a hundred miles north of New York Harbor: a high bluff on the east bank of the river with a natural harbor on either side.
+Sailing up the Hudson River, they found what they were looking for about a hundred miles north of New York Harbor: a high bluff on the east bank of the river with a natural harbor on either side.

-They bought the land on the bluff and along the river from Dutch families whose ancestors had purchased it from the Mohicans generations before, and they set about to create there a seaport far from the sea.
+They bought the land on the bluff and along the river from Dutch families whose ancestors had purchased it from the Mohicans generations before, and they began to create a seaport there.

 Things To Do In Hudson, NY